 Getting Around Vietnam

 Many people travelling the length of Vietnam choose to do so by scooter or motorbike, which is completely fine if you are an experienced rider; as the majority of the population get around in this manner, there are repair and service centres scattered around the country to help should you get in a mess.
-However it is important to note that if you are not licensed for this, then your insurance will not cover you.
-Not only are the road safety standards virtually non existent in Vietnam, the rental bikes are often not the highest quality and are therefore prone to issues.
-Not being licensed and having an accident is not only possible and foolish, it’s also very expensive.
+However, it is important to note that if you are not licensed for this, then your insurance will not cover you.
+Not only are the road safety standards virtually non-existent in Vietnam, but the rental bikes also are often not the highest quality and are therefore prone to issues.
+Not being licensed and having an accident is not only possible and foolish, but it’s also very expensive.

 By Sleeper Train: